Zeinabeftekhari/SVS_STEAM-sLASER_3T-7T/README.md

 6) Figure_5.py: ICC and CV Heatmaps
     - The Figure 5 script generates heatmaps to visualize the Intraclass Correlation Coefficient (ICC) and Coefficient of Variation (CV) for the same MRI sequences and field strengths.
 It reads data from a CSV file, applies custom colormaps, and produces a series of heatmaps that compare ICC and CV values across various metabolites and voxel locations.
 This visualization aids in understanding the reliability and variability of the data.
+7) ICC.R:
+    -  This R script calculates the Intraclass Correlation Coefficient (ICC) for metabolite concentrations across different MRI sequences, field strengths, and voxel locations.
+The script reads data from a CSV file, processes it by looping through unique combinations of parameters, and calculates the ICC for each combination using a two-way agreement model using "irr" package.
+The results are stored in a list, converted into a data frame, and then saved as a CSV file for further analysis.

 ## Usage